-The Trust held £476,000 in reserves at 31st August 2019.
-This is earmarked for school improvement projects.
+The Trust held £478,708 in reserves at 31st August 2020.
+This is earmarked for school improvements and to cover a minimum operating reserve.

 Reserves policy

 The Directors review the reserve levels of the Trust.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.